Home

 Personal Growth Through the Practice of Basic Life Skills

-Anger / Conflict Management.
+Anger / Conflict Management

 Anger, which often produces conflict, is probably the most important area to address with regard to practicing life skills.
 A display of anger can instantly change any situation into a negative encounter.